And the Award Goes to . . . Check Out Our YA Oscars Winners!

 By Leigh Bardugo

-The highly anticipated, entirely new coming-of-age story for the world's greatest super hero: WONDER WOMAN by the # 1 New York Times bestselling author LEIGH BARDUGO.
+The highly anticipated DC Icons story of the world's greatest super hero: WONDER WOMAN by the # 1 New York Times bestselling author LEIGH BARDUGO.

 AN INSTANT NEW YORK TIMES BESTSELLER